EmeraldSlash/SessionLocker/README.md

 	for UserId, Locker in State.Lockers do

-		-- Let's give our player one gold for every frame
-		-- they spend in-game!
+		-- Let's give our player one playtime unit for every frame -- they spend in-game!
 		if Locker.LoadStatus == SessionLocker.LoadStatus.loaded then
 			local SaveData = Locker.SaveData :: SaveData
-			SaveData.Gold += 1
+			SaveData.Playtime += 1
 		end

 		if SessionLocker.UpdateEverything(Locker, HeartbeatNow) then